Cardington, Shropshire

 Cardington is a village and civil parish in Shropshire, England.
 It is situated south of Shrewsbury, near Caer Caradoc Hill, and the nearest town is Church Stretton.
-The parish also contains the villages of Enchmarsh and Plaish, and most of the parish is in the Shropshire Hills AONB (Area of Outstanding Natural Beauty).
+The parish also contains the villages of Enchmarsh and Plaish, and most of the parish is in the Shropshire Hills National Landscape.

 History

 In the Domesday Book the village is referred to as “Cardintine under the Fief of Rainwald Vicecomes” and it is mentioned that there were 11 leagues of woodland.
 Soon after that date the area had associations with the Fitzalans (ancestors of the Earls of Arundel), who gave Cardington and Lydley Hayes (or deer park) to the military order of the Knights Templar in 1167.
 The order was suppressed in 1308 and the lands involved reverted to the original donors.

 Subsequent history is largely based on several important families that lived within the Parish, some of whom started charities for the education of the young or for the provision of food for the poor.
 One example is the Old Free School which still stands next to the churchyard and was provided from a bequest in the will of William Hall in 1740 for the building of a schoolhouse and the maintenance of the schoolmaster.